SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 The first form is understood as a member of the superclass.
-This allows a subclass to call the superclass's implementation of a method that it overrides, to get and set propertiess defined by its superclass, and to access its superclass's implementation of getters and setters.
+This allows a subclass to call the superclass's implementation of a method that it overrides, to get and set properties defined by its superclass, and to access its superclass's implementation of getters and setters.

 ..
 TR: Confirm the above about properties.